Ellab Recommends the following products for Smoke Houses..

-Smokehouses are used for heat treatment and to add flavour, colour, and aroma to various food products, including pork, beef, sausages, poultry, fish and cheese.
+Smokehouses are used for heat treatment and to add flavor, color, and aroma to various food products, including pork, beef, sausages, poultry, fish and cheese.
 A typical process will include most or all of the following steps

-The two types of smokehouses that are almost exclusively used are batch and continuous smokehouses.
+The two types of smokehouses are batch and continuous smokehouses.
 Both types of systems circulate air at the desired process conditions (temperature, humidity, and smoke density) over the surface of the products.

 Batch Cooking-Smoking Chambers

 Commercial chambers, mostly made from stainless steel, have independent systems for smoke generation and cooking.
 Smoke generators either using wood smoke or liquid smoke are typically used.
 Gas, Steam and Electrical Systems are the most common heat sources for ovens.
 Elaborate air handling systems reduce hot or cold spots, to reduce variation in the finished product.
 Racks on wheels or rails are used to hold the product and facilitate movement.